ICESAT-2HackWeek/intro-jupyter/README.md

 - dashboarding with voila: https://github.com/voila-dashboards/voila
 - building a book with JupyterBook: https://jupyterbook.org

 ## Credit

-This collection of tutorials was adapted from the [ICESat-2 Hackweek tutorial](https://github.com/ICESAT-2HackWeek/intro-jupyter-git) by [@fperez](https://github.com/fperez)
+This collection of tutorials was adapted from the [ICESat-2 Hackweek tutorial](https://github.com/ICESAT-2HackWeek/intro-jupyter-git) by [@fperez](https://github.com/fperez).
+Materials for 2020 were co-developed by the instructor team above.

+## License

+All code and content in this repository is free software: you can redistribute it and/or modify it under the terms of the BSD License.
+A copy of this license is provided in [LICENSE](LICENSE).